Simply-Adi/Simply-Adi.github.io/index.md

-Hello Peeps! :smile: Here, I share glimpses of my journey into the World of Data Science and Energy Analytics.
+Hello Peeps! :smile:

+Here, I share glimpses of my journey into the World of Data Science and Energy Analytics.

+Automation for Academia

+1. With the help of code pieces from Stackexchange, I wrote a code that automates printing details of certificate recepients on a given template.
+The template is a high quality image generated from its pdf version, which is obtained from powerpoint file.
+Here is the link to the same.

 <!-- ## Welcome to GitHub Pages